-There is also a requirement for further study after that through either completing their graduate diploma in sports nutrition and/or completing a relevant tertiary degree.
+There is also a requirement for further study after that.
+This involves either completing their graduate diploma in sports nutrition and/or completing a relevant tertiary degree.

 Becoming a dietitian requires a minimum of three-year University education in Nutrition & Dietetics.
-The quickest route is a four-year undergraduate degree, however, there is also an option to do a relevant three-year undergraduate degree that is followed up by a Masters degree in Nutrition and Dietetics.
-Either of these options must be through a course that has been accredited by the Dietitians Association of Australia (DAA).
+The quickest route is a four-year undergraduate degree.
+There is also an option to do a relevant three-year undergraduate degree that is followed up by a Masters degree in Nutrition and Dietetics.
+Either of these options must be through a course that has been accredited by Dietitians Australia.

 Dietitians are qualified to provide individualised, evidence-based nutrition advice and practice medical nutrition therapy.
 This means that any time a medical condition is involved, a dietitian is likely the best-qualified person to see.